c-a-s-t-l-e/helpful-reference-docs/README.md

 </p>

 This is a repo of docs I've made that I use for my own reference as well as for others'.

+Feel free to add on to these and note recommendations for future work.